verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 Using Fluent Operator, Verrazzano deploys the Fluent Bit DaemonSet, which runs one Fluent Bit replica per node in the `verrazzano-system` namespace.
 Each instance reads logs from the node's `/var/log/containers` directory and writes them to a target OpenSearch data store.

-The four fundamental types of configurations in Fluent Bit are:
+In Fluent Bit, the four fundamental types of configurations are:

 - Input: to collect data from a source.
 - Filter: to process data that was collected.
 - Output: to send collected and processed logs to a data store.
 - Parser: to parse data in a specific format.
-Inputs and filters make use of parser configurations.
+Inputs and Filters make use of parser configurations.

 ## Fluent Operator

 Verrazzano includes Fluent Operator as an optional component.
 When [enabled](#enable-logging-with-fluent-operator), the operator is installed in the cluster in the `verrazzano-system` namespace and creates the Fluent Bit DaemonSet in the same namespace, using the required custom resources.
 For a list of custom resources that the operator supports to configure Fluent Bit, see [Fluent Bit resources](https://github.com/verrazzano/fluent-operator#fluent-bit).
 All the CRDs with the prefix _Cluster_ are cluster-wide configurations that you can use to configure all the cluster logs.

 Like cluster-wide resources, the operator comes with namespaced resources, which when created will process logs from the namespace in which these resources exist.
 The namespaced and cluster-wide configurations will run in conjunction and complement each other.
 Creating a namespaced resource doesn't override an existing cluster-wide resource.